aces/Loris-MRI/docs/scripts_md/MRI.md

 string.
 Range string is a single range unit which follows the syntax "X" or "X-Y".

+Note that if `$range_string`="-", it means that the value in the database are NULL for both the MIN and MAX columns, therefore we do not want to restrict the range for this field and the function will return 1.

 INPUTS:
   - $value       : numerical value to evaluate
   - $range\_string: the range to use

-RETURNS: 1 if the value is in range, 0 otherwise
+RETURNS: 1 if the value is in range or the range is undef, 0 otherwise

 ### floats\_are\_equal($f1, $f2, $nb\_decimals)